wizardogrammer/LazyCPP/SumOfDivisibles/Readme.md

 In this tutorial we show how you check a list if it contains numbers divisble by 5 and not by 7?
 Then print the summation of them.

-`Input`: Enter your desired size of the list.
+`Input:` Enter your desired size of the list.

-`Second Input`: Enter the integer elements you want in the list one by one and then hit Enter.
+`Second Input:` Enter the integer elements you want in the list one by one and then hit Enter.

-`Output`: The summation of numbers divisible by 5 and not by 7.
+`Output:` The summation of numbers divisible by 5 and not by 7.

 ## Example

-`Input`: 5
+`Input:` 5

-`Second Input`:
+`Second Input:`

                 12